dtc111111/plgslam/README.md

 ```

 ## Visualizing PLGSLAM Results
-For visualizing the results, we recommend to set `mesh_freq: 40` in [configs/ESLAM.yaml](configs/ESLAM.yaml) and run ESLAM from scratch.
+For visualizing the results, we recommend to set `mesh_freq: 40` in [configs/PLGSLAM.yaml](configs/PLGSLAM.yaml) and run PLGSLAM from scratch.

-After ESLAM is trained, run the following command for visualization.
+After PLGSLAM is trained, run the following command for visualization.

 ```bash
 python visualizer.py configs/Replica/room0.yaml --output output/Replica/room0 --top_view --save_rendering
 ```
 The result of the visualization will be saved at `output/Replica/room0/vis.mp4`.
-The green trajectory indicates the ground truth trajectory, and the red one is the trajectory of ESLAM.
+The green trajectory indicates the ground truth trajectory, and the red one is the trajectory of PLGSLAM.

 Note: `mesh_freq: 40` means extracting a mesh every 40 input frames.
-Since extracting a mesh with a high resolution takes some time, for faster running of ESLAM for visualization set `meshing resolution` in [configs/Replica/replica.yaml](configs/Replica/replica.yaml) to a higher value before running ESLAM (*e.g.*, 5 cm).
+Since extracting a mesh with a high resolution takes some time, for faster running of PLGSLAM for visualization set `meshing resolution` in [configs/Replica/replica.yaml](configs/Replica/replica.yaml) to a higher value before running PLGSLAM (*e.g.*, 5 cm).

 ### Visualizer Command line arguments
 - `--output $OUTPUT_FOLDER` output folder (overwrite the output folder in the config file)